How to Make a Death Benefit Claim: A Step-by-Step Guide

 How to Make a Death Benefit Claim: Key Points

-• Explains the process of claiming death benefits
+• Explains the death claim process

 • Provides a step-by-step guide for claimants